-Like with a Roth IRA, you set up a 529 plan yourself.
-It’s not tied to your employer.
-Since each 529 plan is administered by each individual state, and since you’re not limited to opening up a 529 plan in your own state, you’ve got some choices when it comes to where to open up your plan.
+Similar to a Roth IRA, you set up a 529 plan yourself – it’s not tied to your employer.
+Since each 529 plan is administered by each state and since you’re not limited to opening up a 529 plan in your own state, you’ve got some choices when it comes to where to open up your plan.
 It can get confusing if you don’t have a lot of background in this area.

 I’ve been thinking a lot about 529 plans recently for a few reasons.
 First, my home state made some changes to how 529 contributions are treated for state income tax purposes, which means that I’m now eligible to deduct up to $3,000 for contributions made to any state’s 529 plan.
 While not as valuable as an HSA contribution, that’s still $3,000 of income that I’ll potentially pay no state income taxes on, ever.